 It was an embarrassing defeat.
 Even If I knew beforehand about the rotation and shaky construction, I would have to train my forearms endurance for months.
 Because the more you squeeze your fingers, the faster you will fatigue your forearms.

-After the debacle, we went to sangria bar to fix our moods.
+After the debacle, we went to a sangria bar to fix our moods.
 There I saw a cute feminine Ukrainian girl at the bar, that looked almost like Gal Gadot.

 She was starring at me the whole time.
 I noticed it and made intense eye contact.
 In response, she looked down with an innocent smile.

-When a girl makes such submissive feminine move, I am caught off guard.
+When a girl makes such a submissive feminine move, I am caught off guard.
 I froze and missed my chance to approach her.
-Another opportunity lost.
+Another opportunity was lost.
 We grabbed our drinks and went outside the bar to watch the Khreshchatyk nightlife.

 I tried to keep cool and said Hi.
 She then handed us some leaflets and started pitching some local night club.
 I was so disappointed, but because of our chemistry, I played along and started qualifying her hard.